Mr-S-Retro/UW3D/README.md

 But, "new" and "enhanced" are not specific at all, are they?
 We know that, and that's why we have included a list with changes right below!

 - The Fist has been replaced by the Knife.
-- The Chainsaw has been replaced by the Spear of Destiny (yes, you finally get to use it!).
+- The Chainsaw has been replaced by a... peculiar Artifact.
 - The Pistol is, well, still a Pistol, but with the Wolf3D style.
 Same goes for the Shotgun and Super Shotgun.
 - The Chaingun has been replaced with an MP40, with the same fire rate.
 Where's the Chaingun, then?
 - Well, the Rocket Launcher has been replaced by the Chaingun, now TWICE as fast!